eliemichel/MapsModelsImporter/README.md

 Do NOT use the green "Clone or download" button of GitHub.
 I know it's tempting, but I cannot hide it, it's a GitHub feature.
 To get the proper zip, go to the [release page](https://github.com/eliemichel/MapsModelsImporter/releases/latest).

-### I don't want to uninstall Google Chrome...

-Since version v0.2.0 of this add-on, it is no longer needed to install an old version of Chrome.

-With older versions (depreciated) of this add-on, you have to use a specific version of Chrome.
-Check this trick out to install it alongside your current version: https://github.com/eliemichel/MapsModelsImporter/issues/15

 ### There is no option for 3D in Google Maps

 Try appending `?force=webgl` at the end of the google maps URL.
 Also, check that you enabled the Globe mode (an extra button on the right-hand side once you are in satellite mode).